 A wallaby fosters a tree-kangaroo in world first at the Adelaide Zoo, Australia.
 According to The Daily Mail, the zoo successfully implemented a decades old technique between the two marsupial species last November.

-Born in November 2014, Makaia was still a peanut sized embryo when his mother was died from injuries sustained from a fallen tree branch – an unfortunate hazard of the tree kangaroo’s arboreal nature.
+Makaia was born in November 2014.
+The endangered Goodfellow’s tree-kangaroo (denrolagus goodfellowi goodfellowi) was still a peanut sized embryo when his mother died from injuries sustained from a fallen tree branch – an unfortunate hazard of the tree kangaroo’s arboreal nature.

 At first glance the two made an odd couple with Makaia’s red-gold fur and blue eyes contrasting Missy’s grey and tan coloring.
 All the same, Missy devotedly cared for her foster son while still mothering her own natural offspring.

 After almost four months together, Makaia was too big for Missy’s pouch and needed to be hand reared.
 For now, Makaia splits his time between Adelaide Zoo and Gayl Males home until his is weaned from formula milk sometime between 15-18 months of age.

 Adelaide Zoo hopes this cross species cross-fostering success will encourage research into the technique and create new opportunities for cooperative rearing between different endangered species.

 Sources: Daily Mail-Australia

 Sunday Brunch5 months ago

 The New Quartz App: Uzabase’s Bet on the Future of News on Social Media